Kafū, aged forty-one.

 April 24th.

-A certain reporter from a certain newspaper had been visiting me repeatedly since the other day,urging the erection of a monument for Kasamori Asen and demanding that I draft an inscription.
+A certain newspaper reporter had visited repeatedly since earlier days to discuss erecting a monument for Kasamori Asen and urged me to draft an inscription.

 April 27th.

-Kiyomoto Umekichi newly established an association called the Kiyomoto Kōfūkai and held its inaugural gathering this evening at Inagaki, a riverside teahouse in Daichi.
+Kiyomoto Umekichi newly created something called the Kiyomoto Kōfūkai and held its inaugural gathering this evening at the Inagaki Teahouse in Daigigashi.

 April 28th.

-On the eaves of the soba shop along the main street that emerges from the alleyway, the wisteria flowers now bloomed in full splendor, their fragrance permeating the air.
+Under the eaves of the soba shop on the main street that exited the alley, wisteria flowers now bloomed in full splendor, their fragrance spilling forth.

 April 29th.

-There I encountered the two artists Hirayama and Matsuzan.
+I met the two artists Hiraoka and Matsuzan.

 May 3rd.

-At Shōji’s barbershop, I happened to meet Master Artist Hiraoka.
+At Shōji’s barbershop, I happened to meet Artist Hiraoka.

 May 4th.

-I repaired the torn binding thread of the kyōka anthology that had been at hand.
+I repaired the broken binding thread of the kyōka anthology kept by my bedside.

 May 5th.

-Though it was the Dragon Boat Festival, there was nothing in particular worth recording.
+Though it was the auspicious Dragon Boat Festival, there was nothing in particular worth recording.

 May 6th.

-The old woman I had recently hired left due to a sudden illness.
+The old woman I had recently hired left due to sudden illness.

 I resumed cooking for myself.